If a flight is covered by the Regulation, you, as a passenger, have rights in the following instances: Denied boarding, cancellation and delay.

 Passengers are denied boarding on a flight where the passenger has a confirmed reservation and is present at check-in and boarding, at the required time.
 Any and all travel documents must be presented to the air carrier upon request.

-The Danish Transport, Construction and Housing Authority handle complaints concerning flights that depart Danish airports, and flights that depart a non-EU country with a direct flight to a Danish airport, where the operator is an EU carrier.
+The Danish Civil Aviation and Railway Authority handle complaints concerning flights that depart Danish airports, and flights that depart a non-EU country with a direct flight to a Danish airport, where the operator is an EU carrier.

-The Danish Transport, Construction and Housing Authority does not handle complaints concerning the following instances:
+The Danish Civil Aviation and Railway Authority does not handle complaints concerning the following instances:

-The Danish Transport, Construction and Housing Authority cannot handle complaints concerning these instances.
+The Danish Civil Aviation and Railway Authority cannot handle complaints concerning these instances.

 Complaints concerning baggage may be directed to Consumer Centre Europe.

 Firstly, you must complain directly to the airline.
-However, if you are not satisfied with their reply; you can forward a complaint to the Danish Transport, Construction and Housing Authority.
+However, if you are not satisfied with their reply; you can forward a complaint to the Danish Civil Aviation and Railway Authority.

 In order to process your complaint, please have the following documents ready when submitting a complaint: